sveltejs/svelte/documentation/blog/2023-12-01-whats-new-in-svelte-december-2023.md

 - The new `$effect.root` rune creates a non-tracked scope that doesn't auto-cleanup.
 This is useful for nested effects that you want to manually control (**5.0.0-next.14**, **Docs**, [#9638](https://github.com/sveltejs/svelte/pull/9638))
 - The latest version of language tools adds best-effort fallback typings to `$props()` rune (**extensions-108.1.0**)
 - Language tools better supports the `@render` tag by using the `Snippet` type (**extensions-108.0.0**)
+- The Svelte ESLint plugin has been updated to support the Svelte 5 preview ([v2.36.0-next.2](https://github.com/sveltejs/eslint-plugin-svelte/releases/tag/v2.36.0-next.2))

 For a complete list of bug fixes and performance updates, check out the [SvelteKit CHANGELOG](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md).
 You can also find adapter-specific CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).